 Gareth has been involved in community work and volunteering for over 30 years, including such organisations as Oxfam, Q:alliance, Community Action: MK, Mind, Stonewall and Living Archive.
 His lifelong interest in mental health, the importance of self-care and empathy for others led to him becoming a professional therapeutic counsellor, a role he continues outside of YiS.
 Gareth is trained in voluntary sector leadership, strategic planning, mental health, therapeutic counselling working with young people and community development.

 Wellbeing Tip: "Be gentle on yourself and kind to others"

-Katie Neal (she/her), Wellbeing Coach
+Katie Neal (she/her), Education and Wellbeing Practitioner

 Wellbeing Tip: "Nothing is too small or trivial to talk about.
 If it's on your mind, let's talk it out"

 Jenny is a BACP accredited counsellor with over a decade's experience of working with young people, as well as being Mum to two young men.
 She has worked in both the voluntary and public sectors, as well as in her own private practice.
 She believes in enabling young people to see and to step into their power potential; to trust in their own sense of meaning, to release fear and find the innate courage it takes to thrive!

 Wellbeing Tip: "Life itself only ever exists in the present moment - embrace the 'now' and live!"